stitchlang/stitch/README.md

 crlf   | The string "\r\n"
-nl     | Either "\n" or "\r\n" depending on platform tab    | The string "\t" g      | The script's global scope. env    | Environment variable scope. expand | Scope to expand arrays through.
+nl     | Either "\n" or "\r\n" depending on platform tab    | The string "\t" env    | Environment variable scope. expand | Scope to expand arrays through.

-> NOTE: maybe support $XX$ to insert arbitrary hex characters?
-So a space could be $20$?
+> NOTE: maybe support @XX@ to insert arbitrary hex characters?
+So a space could be @20@?

 # Arrays